 19 Sep How to Support Monarchs and Other Beneficial Insects

 Insects are in trouble throughout the world.
-And as David James said at our Music and Monarchs event: “About 98 percent of insects are beneficial or benign; Only 2 percent are considered pests.”
+And as David James said at our Music and Monarchs event: “About 98 percent of insects are beneficial or benign.”
+Only about 2 percent are considered pests.

 The below is adapted from the Xerces Society’s Western Monarch Call to Action and our own flyer, 5 Ways You Can Support Western Monarchs.